Sign in

 Executive Angela Kleiman confirmed they anticipate an inflection point for new lease rates to become neutral or positive, helped by easier year-over-year comparisons.
 Executive Barb Pak stated they are monitoring the bond market to refinance $500 million in unsecured bonds due in 2025.
 She noted a new 10-year bond would likely price in the low-5% range, creating an earnings headwind as it replaces a 3.5% coupon.

-Linda Tsai's questions to Site Centers Corp (SITC) leadership
+Linda Tsai's questions to Vistagen Therapeutics (VTGN) leadership

 Answer

-CFO Conor Fennerty noted the lease term is about 5.2 years.
-CEO David Lukes mentioned using cell phone traffic data to analyze customer trends and estimated that about 15% of the total U.S. convenience inventory meets their high-quality standards, representing a substantial growth opportunity.
-He declined to speculate on historical pricing.
+CFO Conor Fennerty stated the WALT is about 5.2 years.
+CEO David Lukes highlighted cell phone traffic data as a primary tool for understanding customer visits and tenant performance.
+He estimated that about 15% of the total U.S. convenience inventory meets Curbline's high standards, representing a substantial growth opportunity.